Advanced HVAC Installation Techniques

 Advanced Indoor Equipment Installation

-Indoor unit positioning seems straightforward until you’ve seen how many ways it can go wrong.
-I remember an installation in Allen where the previous contractor mounted the air handler in a closet with barely 18 inches of clearance.
-When the heat exchanger needed replacing three years later, we had to demolish part of the closet wall just to get access.
-Now I always plan for service access from day one, even if it means slightly more complex installation work upfront.
+Indoor unit placement seems simple.
+It’s not.
+I remember a job in Allen where the previous contractor shoved the air handler into a closet with maybe 18 inches of clearance on every side.
+Looked clean.
+Worked fine.
+Then the heat exchanger needed replacing three years later and we had to demo part of the closet wall just to get at it.
+Now I plan for service access from day one.
+Even if it makes the installation a little more complicated.
+Because somebody’s going to have to service this thing, and that somebody is probably me.

 Gas Appliance Installation That Doesn’t Kill People

-Gas appliance installation is where I see the scariest mistakes.
-In McKinney last year, I found a furnace installation where the gas line was undersized, the venting was improper, and the combustion air was restricted.
-That installation was producing carbon monoxide because it couldn’t burn gas properly.
-The homeowner had been getting headaches all winter and didn’t realize their furnace was slowly poisoning them.
+I don’t use that heading to be dramatic.
+Gas installation mistakes can actually kill people.
+In McKinney last year, I found a furnace installation where the gas line was undersized, venting was wrong, and combustion air was restricted.
+The furnace couldn’t burn gas properly, so it was making carbon monoxide.
+The homeowner had been getting headaches all winter.
+Just thought they were getting sick a lot.
+Their furnace was poisoning them.
+Slowly, but it was doing it.

-Gas line sizing isn’t something you estimate - it requires calculations based on BTU load, pipe length, and pressure drop.
-I’ve seen installers use existing gas lines that were adequate for a water heater but completely inadequate for a furnace.
-The result is poor combustion, efficiency loss, and potentially dangerous operation.
+Gas line sizing requires actual calculations.
+BTU load, pipe length, pressure drop.
+You can’t just look at it and guess.
+I’ve seen installers tap into existing gas lines that were fine for a water heater but completely inadequate for a furnace pulling 100,000 BTU.
+You get lousy combustion, wasted gas, and potentially dangerous operation.
+Not a gray area.

-Venting requirements have gotten stricter over the years, and for good reason.
-High efficiency condensing furnaces can’t share vents with other appliances, and the venting materials have to be specifically designed for the corrosive condensate these units produce.
-I’ve replaced vent systems that were corroded to the point of collapse because installers used standard materials instead of the required plastic or stainless steel venting.
+Venting requirements have gotten stricter over the years, and they needed to.
+High-efficiency condensing furnaces can’t share vents with other appliances, and the vent materials have to handle the acidic condensate these units produce.
+I’ve pulled out vent pipes that were corroded nearly to the point of collapse because someone used standard galvanized instead of the required PVC or stainless.
+That’s not a mistake.
+That’s negligence.

 Advanced Electrical Installation